 My hope was that at some point in the future I’d be able to play a bit more with my own personal recipes and create my own beers, but until then I was happy to at least submit the beers I had brewed using extract kits, which I also named accordingly:

 - IPA (Brewferm): using the “IPA“ kit from Brewferm.

 - Bad Cat (Bulldog Brews): using the “Bad Cat“ kit by Bulldog Brews.

 I worked in a decent mix of mediums—digital, paper, wood, plastic, glass, textile—with a lot of different techniques—drawing, vector, digital painting, photo manipulation, photography, copywriting—to obtain several deliverables—logo, print, shirts, illustration, website.
-I loved working on this project because I love beer, but most of all I loved working on it because it was the sum of everything that made me the designer I am today.
+I love working on this project because I love beer, but most of all I love working on it because it was the sum of everything that made me the designer I am today.
 Cheers and beers!